A local's guide to California's most underrated small town

 On a hot July afternoon, this place is magic.
 The water is cold enough to shock you awake and clear enough to see the bottom.
 Bring water shoes — the rocks are slippery.
 And pack out your trash, because honestly, some visitors don't, and it shows.

 This one catches people off guard.
-Sunburst Railbikes operates two-person powered railbikes that ride along the old railway lines running through Santa Paula's heritage orchards.
+Ever ridden a railbike through a lemon orchard?
+Sunburst Railbikes — running through Limoneira's century-old groves — operates two-person powered railbikes that ride along the old railway lines running through Santa Paula's heritage orchards.
 You're literally pedaling through the same groves that made this town the Citrus Capital of the World.

 It's slow, it's peaceful, and it smells incredible — especially when the lemon trees are blooming.
 The railbikes run on fixed tracks so you can't really get lost or crash.
 Perfect for couples, families with older kids, or anyone who wants to experience something genuinely unusual.